 In conclusion

 Aquae Calidae is an interesting place, unconventional and unique.
-If you wonder what to see in Burgas and like places combining rich history and ancient ruins of different ages, I recommend you to visit Aquae Calidae!
+If you wonder what to see in Burgas and adore visiting places with rich history and ancient ruins, I recommend you to visit Aquae Calidae!

 More information about the place, working hours, and price can be found on the official website.